maxwell-gisborne/listdict/readme.md

 > Its better to have a small amount of data structures with a large amount of functions over them
 > then a large amount od data structures, each with only a few functions
 >
-> or something like that, Rich Hickey maybe ?
+> Rich Hickey maybe?
+Parraphrased probably.

 Pure Python utility functions for working with lists of dictionaries.